input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2023-08-04.md

 ### WALLETS AND SERVICES

-This week, the **Lace** team continued the implementation of Posthog analytics and dedicated efforts to add Trezor support and implement the multi-delegation feature.
+This week, the **Lace** team dedicated efforts to adding Trezor support and implementing the multi-delegation feature.
 Additionally, they conducted end-to-end testing for Edge support, refactored heavily used utility functions, and focused on the setup of collateral.

 Finally, the team prepared for the implementation of CIP-95.